jmeline/elm-examples/TWElm/presentation.md

       - can hold many values but the values must be of the same type.
       - a handful of higher order functions are built in such as Map, Filter,

+  - Tuples on the other hand can hold any type.
+You can put as many values as you want into a tuple.
+The unfortunate problem with tuples is that extracting and updating a single element isn’t simple.
+Records to the rescue.
+  - Records
+    - Record is a key-value pair, similar to objects in javascript or python.
+You cannot ask for a field that does not exist.
+No field will ever be undefined or null.

+### Immutability

+ - Every data structure in elm is immutable.
+When a value is updated, a new data structure is created.
+The ”merge” operator works much like the spread operator does in javascript.
+It takes the record along with every key that it has on the left of the merge operator, and updates the fields on the right.
+ - Be aware that the field you’ve chosen to update must already exist in the record.
+New fields aren’t allowed here because it will break the record’s type.
+A new record needs to be created.
+ - You may think that creating everytime is wasteful and inefficient.
+Many languages, including elm, implement what is called persistent data structures.
+Once a data structure is created

+### Type Aliases

+ - With type aliases, by defining a type, elm gives us a constructor function that takes in arguments in order.
+As we take a look at the field color, we would like to avoid having to write as much runtime validation as possible.
+Because we delegated it as a String, We will have to validate it via runtime checks.
+We can do better by leveraging elm’s built in type checking
+ - Elm has what are called Union Types

+### Union Types

+ - With type aliases, by defining a type, elm gives us a constructor function that takes in arguments in order.
+As we take a look at the field color, we would like to avoid having to write as much runtime validation as possible.
+Because we delegated it as a String, We will have to validate it via runtime checks.
+We can do better by leveraging elm’s built in type checking.
+By creating a type called Color, we can have Elm
+ - Elm has what are called Union Types.
+It allows you to represent complex data much more naturally.
+The way this is read is a color can be Black Or Blue Or White Or Blend.
+Union types give us constructor functions as well.
+Blend takes two arguments for its constructor.
+ - You need the parenthesis otherwise Elm will interpret this as passing two arguments to Cat instead of to Blend.
+Union types are helpful for many circumstances.
+It is common to use them to describe the types of messages that a update our models.
+Other uses are to define different states data could be in such as in a Todo list where data could be completed, active, or a list of tasks.
+It simply is a state machine that gives your application a limited subset of available possibilities completely backed by the elm compiler for compile time validation.

+### Maybe Type

+ - Now, Elm doesn’t have the notion of a null value yet null values can happen everywhere.
+A common example is pulling data back about a user from a database.
+The user could not exist.
+How do we handle these situations?
+Elm defines a special union type called Maybe.
+Here is the source code in elm.
+ - The way we read this is We Just have a Cat or a User or nothing, where cat or a user could be anything.
+The letter ‘A’ in Elm here means “Anything.”
+It could be a record, list of strings, anything.
+This is the same idea as a Generic type.
+ - If you want to have a Maybe value, you have to use the Nothing or Just constructors to create it.
+This means that to deal with the data, you have to use a case expression.
+This means the compiler can ensure that you have definitely covered both possibilities.